software-tools-books/js4ds/_en/interactive.md

 Modify all of the examples *after* the introduction of Babel to use external scripts rather than in-pace scripts.

+### Exports

+Are the curly braces necessary when exporting from a component file?
+What happens if you remove them?
+Read this [blogpost][es6-modules] and then consider whether it might have been more apporpriate to use default exports and imports in the examples above.

 ### Validation